CCNV Space-Times as Potential Supergravity Solutions

-Since $F_{2}$ and $m_{33}$ have the same functional dependence there always exists $F_2$ such that $X$ is everywhere timelike or null.
-The KV (\ref{Xex2}) is an example of case (A) and thus $X$ and ${\bl}$ commute and hence no additional KVs arise.
-For instance, suppose $H=H(x^3-\epsilon u,x^n)$ and $f$ is analytic at $x^3=0$ (say) then (\ref{w3sol2}) and (\ref{wnsol2}) simplify to give
+Since $F_{2}$ and $m_{33}$ have the same functional dependence there always exists an $F_2$ such that $X$ is everywhere timelike or null.
+The Killing vector field (\ref{Xex2}) is an example of case (A) and thus $X$ and ${\bl}$ commute and hence no additional isometries arise.
+For instance, suppose $H=H(x^3-\epsilon u,x^n)$ and $f$ is analytic at $x^3=0$ then (\ref{w3sol2}) and (\ref{wnsol2}) simplify to give

-This explicit solution is an example of a spacetime admitting 2 global null or timelike KVs, and is of importance in the study of supergravity solutions preserving a non-minimal fraction of supersymmetries.
+This explicit solution is an example of a spacetime admitting 2 global null or timelike Killing vector fields, and thus it preserves a non-minimal fraction of supersymmetries.